ukui/qt5-ukui-platformtheme/README.md

 - qt5-default
 - libkf5windowsystem-dev
 - libgsettings-qt-dev
+- libglib2.0-dev

 ### Test
 To test the project, you should first install it into system and make sure that the current qpa platform is ukui.
 You can export the QT_QPA_PLATFORMTHEME in terminal.

 > export QT_QPA_PLATFORMTHEME=ukui

+One more important job,

+> sudo glib-compile-schemas /usr/share/glib-2.0/schemas

+That will let the gsettings used by qt5-ukui worked.

 Then you can run the test in project, or run any qt5 program for testing with ukui platformtheme.